Psalm 99: Coptic Orthodox Church

-In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of None.
+In the Agpeya, the Coptic Orthodox Church's book of hours, Psalm 99 is prayed in the office of None.

 Musical settings

 Hymns

 Maria Luise Thurmair paraphrased Psalm 99 in the 1971 hymn in German "König ist der Herr".

 Motets

 Heinrich Schütz set a German metred version of Psalm 98 in the Becker Psalter, published in 1628, Der Herr ist König und residiert, SWV 197.

 Raymond Wilding-White set the psalm for eight-part choir and organ.

 Songs

 The following songs are based on Psalm 99 or contain part of the psalm: